Staff

 she/her/hers

-Sharnelle Jenkins-Thompson is of Welsh, Jewish, Metis, Scottish and Irish ancestry.
-Sharnelle is passionate about addressing the impacts of colonialism and injustice through relationality and reciprocity.
+Sharnelle Jenkins-Thompson is a mama, auntie and daughter of Welsh, Jewish, Metis, Scottish and Irish ancestry.
 Sharnelle grew up in Nanaimo (Snuneymuxw Nation) but has been living on xwməθkwəy̓əm, Skwxwú7mesh, and səl̓ílwətaʔɬ homelands since 2008.
-She holds a Masters of Social Work-Indigenous Specialization from the University of Victoria and worked in the Neighbourhood House movement prior to joining West Coast LEAF.
-She often can be found hanging out with her tortoise and cat, kicking a soccer ball and enjoying these beautiful, unceded homelands.
+She holds a Masters of Social Work-Indigenous Specialization from the University of Victoria.
+She often can be found hanging out and sharing snacks with her son, tortoise and cat.

 she/her/hers